HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 ## Port forwarding demo:

-- On local computer, open a new terminal and paste:
+- On your computer, open a new terminal and paste:
+- Try using numbers different from 9999, each person should use a different number
 - ```bash
 ssh -L :1234:localhost:9999 booster
 ````